 Drayton Hall – Charleston’s third surviving Ashley River plantation, site of what is regarded as one of the best surviving 18th-century plantation houses in the country.
 More info

-Charleston Tea Plantation – The only tea plantation in the United States, established on Wadmalaw Island in the 20th century.
+Charleston Tea Garden – One of the only tea-growing operations in the United States, established on Wadmalaw Island in the 20th century.
 More info

 Charles Pinckney National Historic Site (Free) – The surviving portion of signer-of-the-Constitution Charles Pinckney’s plantation, with an 1828 cottage.
 More info